DraconDev/rusti/comprehensive_obsolete_analysis.md

 3. **Backup current state** before major deletions
 4. **Document changes** for team awareness

-This comprehensive cleanup would significantly modernize and simplify the codebase while maintaining all current functionality.
+This comprehensive cleanup would significantly modernize and simplify the codebase while maintaining all current functionality and fixing critical compilation issues.